- 3 medium parsnips, peeled and cut into 1/2-inch pieces

 - 1 package (16 ounces) potato gnocchi

-- Hot pepper sauce, optional
+- Hot pepper sauce and thinly sliced green onions, optional

 - Place the parsnips, carrots, celery, sweet potato and onions in a 5-qt. slow cooker.
 Top with chicken; sprinkle with the sage, salt and pepper.
 Add broth and water.
 Cover and cook on low for 6-8 hours or until chicken is tender.